 Like the main Gion Matsuri (see earlier), the Atomatsuri (or “after festival”) is preceded by three evenings of festivities held around the 10 yamaboko parade floats.
 For more details, see our main Gion Matsuri page.

-24 July 2019
+24 July 2025

-Event: Gion Matsuri Floats Parade (yamaboko junko), Atomatsuri
+Event: Gion Matsuri Floats Parade (Yamaboko Junko), Atomatsuri

-Location: Oike st., Kawaramachi st., Shijo st.
+Location: Oike Street, Kawaramachi Street, Shijo Street

-Time: starts at 9:30am from Karasuma-Oike
+Time: Starts at 9:30am from Karasuma-Oike

 Admission: Free